 Beyond the new features, security updates, and its platform-unifying design, Windows 10 marks a significant shift in how Microsoft's characterizes its flagship operating system.
 Microsoft is encouraging people to think of Windows 10 as a "service."
-Instead of releasing a new numbered version of Windows every few years, the company will continuously release new features and updates.
-Microsoft has committed to support Windows 10 for a decade after the July 2015 launch.
+The Windows as a Service delivery model allows Microsoft to regularly deliver new features as part of a semi-annual delivery model.

 Who does Windows 10 affect?